allanbradl/ServerMods/bots/README.md

 ## Mod list and description

 ### Beaubot-RenamedBots - Made by @Beaubot
-Replaces the Bear and USEC PMC bot names names with the names of the top ~1,700 players that were listed on the official EFT leaderboards.
+Replaces the Bear and USEC PMC bot names with the names of the top ~1,700 players that were listed on the official EFT leaderboards.

 ### Sorata-AdvancedBotLoadouts - Made by Sorata